 Gently make a hole in the center of the clay balls using your wooden skewer.
 Set aside the clay beads to dry.
 This should take approximately 24 hours.

 Cut a length of the Stretch Magic that is about twice the circumference of your wrist.
-This will allow you to have enough of the stretchy cord to string the beads without difficulties and also to be able to tie the knots to fasten the DIY diffuser bracelet.
+This will allow you to have enough stretchy cord to string the beads without difficulties and also to tie the knots that fasten the DIY diffuser bracelet.

 Add your gemstone and clay beads onto the cord.

 Knot the ends and cut the excess

 When you have enough beads to cover the circumference of your wrist, you can use a surgeon’s knot to tie the two ends of the stretch cord together.
 Cross over the two ends, and then wrap the right-hand piece of cord over two times.

 Pull the ends tight, so the beads are together.
 Keep this first knot tight and then repeat the process to finish off the knot, making sure to keep the knot tight.
 Trim the loose ends.
 You may like to add a little bit of glue for extra security.

 An alternative way to finish off the bracelet is to use a jewelry crimp.
 Insert one end of the stretch cord through the crimp bead.
 Next, thread the other end of the stretch cord the opposite way through the crimp bead.

 Pull the ends until the beads join together.
 Keeping the cord tight, squeeze the crimp bead with a pair of pliers.
 Trim the ends a little, and then allow the beads to cover the crimp bead join.

 You can wear the bracelet as it is or add your favorite essential oil blend to the clay beads.
 Add a few drops to the outside of the clay bead.
 Since many essential oils shouldn’t be applied directly to the skin undiluted, you can dilute the oil in a carrier oil and apply to the part of the bead that is away from your skin.